ynevet/market-intelligence-swarm-monorepo/README.md

 ```

 ### AWS Elastic Beanstalk Deployment Notes
-1. Use the **Multi-container Docker on Amazon Linux 2** platform so Elastic Beanstalk spins up an ECS cluster that understands multiple containers.
+1. Use the standard **Docker on Amazon Linux 2** platform (single container).
+Build the backend image, push it to Amazon ECR, and reference it from your Elastic Beanstalk environment.
-2. Push both images to Amazon ECR (one repository per service).
-Tag them `latest` or any semantic version.
-3. Copy `deploy/Dockerrun.aws.json` to the repo root, replace the placeholder ECR URIs + secrets, and include it in the ZIP you deploy with `eb deploy`.
-4. In the EB console, configure health checks and listener rules so that:
-   - Port 80 (ALB listener) points to the `client` container (`4173`).
-   - Optional: add path-based rule `/api/*` → `server:5000` if you expose the API directly.
-Alternatively, keep the server private and let the client call it via the ECS internal network (`http://server:5000` as configured above).
-5. Store secrets (Tavily, MongoDB, OpenAI) as EB environment variables to avoid checking them into source control.
-These will override the placeholder values in `Dockerrun`.
+2. Host the frontend separately (for example, S3/CloudFront) or run it in its own EB environment following the same single-container pattern.
+3. If you leverage the helper files under `deploy/`, update them to point to the single container image you intend to run.
+4. Configure environment variables (`OPENAI_API_KEY`, `TAVILY_API_KEY`, `MONGO_URI`, `VITE_SERVER_URL`, `CORS_ORIGINS`, `GRAPH_RECURSION_LIMIT`) inside the EB console so secrets stay out of source control.

 With this setup you can iterate locally with `docker compose` and later promote the same containers to AWS Elastic Beanstalk without code changes.